-Database administrator is one of the 10 most in-demand tech jobs in 2021, according to CIO magazine.
-The future for these big data specialists looks bright, with growth projected at 8% from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.*
+Database administrator is listed as one of the ten most in-demand tech jobs in 2022, according to CIO magazine.
+The future for these big data specialists looks bright, with growth projected at 8% from 2020 to 2030, according to the U.S. Bureau of Labor Statistics.

 You probably have a lot of questions if you’re considering a career as a database administrator.
-We talked with Audra Kremer McLaughlin, Career Specialist, Purdue University Global, to answer some frequently asked questions about database administrators.
+Here are the answers to some frequently asked questions.

 What Is a Database Administrator?